deepomicslab/crux/docs/concepts.md

 ## Props

 Elements and components can have multiple properties or **props**.
 Props define various attributes from their positions or appearances to complex layouts.
-For example, a `Rect` have `fill` as one of its props, which controls the fill color.
+For example, a `Rect` has `fill` as one of its props, which controls the fill color.
 Custom components can render different content based on the props supplied.

 Some regular props which are available for all elements and components are `x`, `y`, `rotation`, and `anchor`.